-The judgment debtor may, within the period stated in the order issued ex parte by the court, apply to have the registration set aside on one or more of the following grounds:
+The judgment debtor may, within the period stated in the order issued ex parte by the court, apply to have the registration set aside in the following cases:

-- 1. The foreign judgment is not a judgment within the meaning of the Foreign Judgments (Reciprocal Enforcement) Law or the original judgment was registered in contravention of the Law; - 2.
+- 1. The foreign judgment is not a judgment within the meaning of the Foreign Judgments Law or the original judgment was registered in contravention of the Law; - 2.
 The original court had no jurisdiction; - 3.
-The judgment debtor as defendant in the original court did not receive proper notice of the proceedings to enable him to defend and did not appear; - 4.
-The original judgment was obtained by fraud; - 5.
+The judgment debtor as defendant in the original court did not receive proper notice of the proceedings to enable him to defend and did not appear;

+- 4. The original judgment was obtained by fraud; - 5.
 The enforcement of the original judgment would be contrary to Cypriot public policy; and - 6.
 The rights under the original judgment are not vested in the person applying for registration.

-The court should set aside the registration if any of the conditions set out above is satisfied.
-The court will have discretion as to whether it should set aside the registration:
+The court should set aside the registration if one of the conditions set out above is satisfied.
+The registering court will have discretion as to whether it should set aside the registration: